riddlesio/light-riders-match-viewer/README.md

-# Match Viewer Boilerplate
+# Light Riders Match Viewer

-This repository contains a starting point to create Match Viewers for the Riddles.io platform and TheAIGames.com.
+This repository contains the Light Riders match viewer for Riddles.io and TheAIGames

 ## Setting up